syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-action.md

 ## Adding an action to the form field

-Essential PDF provides you support to add the various actions to form fields.
+Essential PDF provides support to add various actions to the form fields.

-PdfFieldActions class is used to create form field actions.
+[PdfFieldActions](https://help.syncfusion.com/cr/file-formats/Syncfusion.Pdf.Base~Syncfusion.Pdf.Interactive.PdfFieldActions.html) class is used to create form field actions.

 The following code example illustrates this.